KyrieOkun/HumanityFirst---Comprehensive-Humanitarian-Emergency-Management-Platform/README.md

 ---

-*This project is maintained with dedication by White Nash (winfield.littel@proton.me) as a contribution to global humanitarian efforts.
+*This project is maintained with dedication by White Nash (winfield.littel@aegisdynamics.xyz) as a contribution to global humanitarian efforts.
 All support directly enables continued development and deployment of life-saving technology.*

-**🔗 For immediate support inquiries or sponsorship discussions, contact: winfield.littel@proton.me**
+**🔗 For immediate support inquiries or sponsorship discussions, contact: winfield.littel@aegisdynamics.xyz**